 “The mythological traditions about Ganymede beautifully evoke the numinous dimension of same-sex love.
 The myth persuades that to love a youth with the passion, tenderness, and fidelity exhibited by Zeus is divine.
 It also expresses the sense in which the beloved is eternally young and beautiful, how what is literally true at the beginning of a relationship may for the soul, the psyche, remain true ‘forever’.”
 MYTHS AND MYSTERIES OF SAME-SEX LOVE, Christine Downing.
 Published 1989

-Queer sexuality has historically been associated with magic, priestcraft, ritual and power.
+Queer sexuality has historically been associated with magic, priestcraft, ritual and spiritual power.
 The suppression of gay and trans people was a power grab by the patriarchal male, part of their subjugation of the mysterious and mystical powers of the feminine.
-The most powerful shamans of the pre-religious cultures from Siberia to Africa, America to Australasia and East Asia, served the tribe (in some places into modern times, accessing their powers through their gender-variant, two-spirited, sexual natures.
-The Great Goddess was served by queer priest/esses in the temples of the ancient Empires and in the street festivals that celebrated deities such as Dionysus and Cybele.
+The most powerful shamans of the pre-religious cultures from Siberia to Africa, America to Australasia and East Asia accessed their powers through their gender-variant, two-spirited, sexual natures.
+The Great Goddess was served by queer priest/esses in the temples of the ancient Empires and in raucous street festivals that celebrated deities such as Dionysus and Cybele.

 400 BCE – 300 AD has been called by historian Will Roscoe a ‘renaissance’ of queer-led religions: